 Okay, let me just start off by saying this Green Chile Queso Sauce is one of my "indulge" recipes.
 Similar to my Creamy Garlic and Vegetable Pasta.
 Let me also share a secret...it is OKAY to indulge sometimes :).

-Here's what I used in my Green Chile Queso Sauce:
+Ingredients for Green Chile Queso Sauce:

 - Butter and Flour: To thicken the sauce.
 I use this to add creaminess to many of my sauces.

 - Dairy: Milk and cheese!
 I use Tillamook Cheese (not sponsored...I just love their cheese and have used it forever!).
 They use a vegetarian-friendly rennet.
 Really important to not use pre-shredded cheese here.
-I would cut this in cubes or freshly shred the cheese before adding to the sauce.
+I would cut this into cubes or freshly shred the cheese before adding it to the sauce.
 This will avoid any stringy clumps in your queso.
 I am hoping to create a vegan version of this recipe really soon so keep an eye out for it!